AqwamCreates/ChaWatcher/docs/index.md

 If there are any issues for this library, don’t be afraid to reach out to me at my [LinkedIn](https://www.linkedin.com/in/aqwam-harish-aiman/) or in this DevForum thread.

+You can get the library from Roblox's marketplace [here](https://create.roblox.com/marketplace/asset/15042133614/ChaWatcher)!

 ## Example codes (with explanations):

 ### Original Version